SkyFlare108/skyflare_ai-chatbot-app/README.md

 # Project Description

 An Artificial Intelligence ChatBot Python project which parses standard user input, persistently store data in a text file knowledge base and implement case and type sensitivity handling to enhance output accuracy.
 A user-centric knowledge base system was implemented, enabling each user to tailor their own personalized knowledge repositories for specialized query responses and chatbot training.
-Integrating ChatGPT's functionality, a user can choose to accept answers from ChatGPT or can cater responses to their liking.
+With the integrated ChatGPT functionality, a user can choose to accept answers from ChatGPT or can cater responses to their liking.

 ## Installation: